Uniform inference for value functions: Inference

 \subsection{Local size control}

 It is also of interest to examine how these tests behave under sequences of distributions local to distributions that satisfy the null hypothesis.
-We consider sequences of local alternative distributions $\{P_n\}$ such that for each $n$, $\{Z_i\}_{i=1}^n$ are distributed according to $P_n$, and $P_n$ converges towards a limit $P_0$ that satisfies the null hypothesis.
+We consider sequences of local alternative distributions $\{P_n\}$ such that for each $n$, $\{Z_i\}_{i=1}^n$ are distributed according to $P_n$, and $P_n$ converges towards a limit $P$ that satisfies the null hypothesis.
 To describe this process, for $t \geq 0$ define a path $t \mapsto P_t$, where $P_t$ is an element of the space of distribution functions $\calP$, such that

-and $P_0$ corresponds to a distribution that satisfies the null hypothesis.
-The direction that the sequence approaches the null is described asymptotically by the score function $h \in L_2(F)$, which satisfies $\ex{h} = 0$.
+where the score function $h \in L_2(F)$ satisfies $\ex{h} = 0$ and $P_0$ is a distribution that satisfies the null hypothesis.
+The direction that the sequence approaches the null is described asymptotically by the score $h$.
 We assume that by letting $t = c / r_n$ for $c \in \R$, we can parameterize distributions that are local to $P_0$ and for $t \geq 0$ denote $f(P_t)$ as the function $f$ under distribution $f(P_t)$ so that the unmarked $f$ described above can be rewritten $f = f(P_0)$.
 See, e.g., \citet[Section 3.10.1]{vanderVaartWellner96} for more details.